Why Carb Cycling Can Be an Effective Strategy for Keto Dieters

-- Ketone esters: Ketone esters are more effective than ketone salts, but they taste like something you would find in a hospital antiseptic closet.
+- Ketone esters: This option is more effective than ketone salts, but keto esters have an unfavorable and chemicalike flavor.
 Plus, they’re expensive to buy and not widely available for purchase.

-Brain Octane MCT oil is the happy medium between pure nutritional ketosis and exogenous ketones.
-It’s pure C8 MCT oil, aka the most ketogenic MCT, and it raises ketone levels four times more efficiently than coconut oil alone.
-That means more brain-powering, fat-burning keto benefits — and you can add it to anything, like coffee and salad dressings.
+However, it’s important to keep in mind that exogenous ketones are not necessary to maintain a state of ketosis.
+In fact, Bulletproof Brain Octane C8 MCT Oil is the happy medium between pure, nutritional ketosis and exogenous ketones.
+Since it’s pure C8 MCT oil, which is the most ketogenic MCT, it raises ketone levels four times more efficiently than coconut oil alone.
+That means more brain-powering, fat-burning keto benefits—and you can add it to anything, from coffee to salad dressings.

 Other types of keto diets

-You aren’t limited to one style of eating on the keto diet.
-There are different variations that can help you stay in the fat-burning state of ketosis, while still increasing your carb intake.
+Luckily, when it comes to the keto diet, you aren’t limited to just one style of eating.
+There are different variations of the ketogenic diet that can help you stay in the fat-burning state of ketosis, while still increasing your carb intake.
+These include:

-- Targeted keto is great for athletes because you eat more carbs before you work out — that way, your muscles will have glucose available to power through your gym session.
+- Targeted keto, which is great for athletes because you eat more carbs before you work out—that way, your muscles will have glucose available to power through your gym session.

-- On the moderate keto diet, you eat 100 to 150 grams of net carbs per day.
+- Moderate keto, where you eat 100 to 150 grams of net carbs per day.

 Join over 1 million fans